 I can’t forget the chilling experience of trying to record a video on top of the hummock.
 I was eager to show what it looks like when looking down below the diving platform but I suddenly got a chill.

 What I like about this beach is that it’s not crowded and its entrance fee is very cheap.
-Perhaps it’s because we went here on an autumn month which is a non-peak season.
-But compared to the other beaches that we visited here in the Philippines in a non-peak season?
-I can say that most of them are not as quiet and peaceful like this one.
+Perhaps it’s because we went there in the autumn month which is a non-peak season.
+But compared to the other beaches that we visited here in the Philippines during a non-peak season?
+I can say that most of them are not as quiet and peaceful as this one.